 Some women with ovarian cancer may feel that they are not given as many options for treatment as there are for other types of cancer.
-This is because there are only a few treatment plans for ovarian cancer that have been proven to be effective.
-Research is continuing into ovarian cancer treatments and, in some cases, you may be able to join a clinical trial to access new treatments.
+Currently there are several treatment options for ovarian cancer that have been proven to work.
+Research is continuing into treatments for ovarian cancer.

-Surgery for ovarian cancer allows your gynaecological oncologist to confirm the diagnosis of ovarian cancer and work out how far the cancer has spread.
-They will also remove as much of the cancer as possible.
-This may involve several procedures during the operation.
+Surgery allows your gynaecological oncologist to confirm the diagnosis of ovarian cancer and work out how far the cancer has spread.

 Your gynaecological oncologist will talk to you about the most suitable type of surgery, as well as the risks and side effects.
 These may include infertility.
 If having children is important to you, talk to your doctor before surgery and ask for a referral to a fertility specialist.